 Acute Stress Disorder is a lot like PTSD but to get the PTSD diagnosis the reaction to the stress has to last longer.
 Some people have an immense reaction to stress right away but it fades as time goes on.
 If your reaction to a trauma or stressor lasts 3 days to 30 days then you might get a diagnosis of Acute Stress Disorder and qualify for some treatment and time off from work or school.

 If a stressor has caused you mental health issues and you did not get another diagnosis like PTSD or depression then we might think you have an adjustment disorder.
 Typical instances might be getting a divorce or losing a job and then not being able to function.
 I think of these as hitting bumps on the road of life and ending up in the ditch.
 Getting help for these kinds of issues can get your life back on track.

-Stress and trauma does not just harm your mental health, it affects your physical health also.
+Stress and trauma do not just harm your mental health, it affects your physical health also.
 More on that in an upcoming post.
 This has been my abbreviated explanation of some very serious issues.
 For the full official text check out the DSM-5.
 It is a little pricey but something everyone who works in mental health should have or have access to.
-For more information about help in your area check out the NAMI web site or contact your local mental health department.
+For more information about help in your area check out the NAMI website or contact your local mental health department.